 When titans of the mobile tech industry chose to have Android as the operating system for their mobile devices, it comes as no surprise that it has become the most popular operating system for smartphones in the world with over 2.8 billion users scattered around the globe.

-A big outlier for it, is the fact that Android’s operating system does not encrypt internet traffic by default, so the data being transmitted from your device is viewable to any person who can capture it.
+A big strength of Android’s operating system is it doesn’t encrypt internet traffic by default, so the data being transmitted from your device is viewable to any person who can capture it.
 This means that access to unencrypted traffic is available without hacking into your device or altering the way that you use it.
-So, it’s of critical importance that you set up a proxy server to manage both your mobile network’s inbound and outbound traffic for you, ensuring that all your data and information remains safe during transmission.
+So, it’s critical that you set up a proxy server to manage your mobile network’s inbound and outbound traffic for you, ensuring that all your data and information remain safe during transmission.

-This is a complete, step-by-step guide to using proxies with your android device.
+This is a complete, step-by-step guide to proxies with your android device.